dsheiko/cjsc/README.md

 * module.loaded {boolean} - Whether or not the module is done loading.
 * module.parent {Object} - The module that required this one.
 * module.children {Object[]} - The module objects required by this one

+## Caching

+Caching goes the same as in nodejs.
+Modules are cached after the first time they are loaded.
+So every call to `require('foo')` returns exactly the same object, if it refers to the same file.

+Multiple calls to `require('foo')` don't execute the module code multiple times.